| INTRODUCTION In October 1996, South Africans were counted for the first time as

 into about 86 000 small pockets of land, called enumerator areas (EAs).
 An enumerator was

 assigned to each EA to visit the structures within it.
+Questionnaires were made available in all 11

 official languages.
 In addition, separate questionnaires were compiled for those living in